lanl/LaGriT/docs/pages/docs/commands/EXODUS.md

   fs_001.faceset, fs_002.faceset, fs_003.faceset, fs_004.faceset &
   fs_005.faceset, fs_006.faceset, fs_007.faceset
 ```
-Write an ExodusII file for a prism mesh with 7 facesets defined.
+Write an ExodusII file for a prism mesh with 7 facesets as defined in 7 AVS attribute files.

 ```